zorridge/hubinance/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps below (Windows):
+To get a local copy up and running, follow these steps below (Windows):

 ### Prerequisites